-Stories from the outer limits
+Stories from the outer limits of space and time

 Science fiction and fantasy short stories